Catalans form human chain to press for independence from Spain

 Rajoy says a referendum on Catalan independence would be unconstitutional and has pledged to block it in the courts.

-"If we don't get a referendum people will just get more frustrated," said Bernat Cabero, a sculptor who lives in France and travelled home to Catalonia for the demonstration.
+"If we don't get a referendum people will just get more frustrated," said Bernat Cabero, a sculptor who lives in France and traveled home to Catalonia for the demonstration.

 Organizers said more than half a million joined in and accomplished their goal of forming an unbroken line from the Pyrenees in the north to the border with Valencia in the south.
 Television footage showed huge segments of the line of people.